Defined: Voluntary Turnover vs. Involuntary Turnover

 Why Does Turnover Matter and How Can Employers Reduce Turnover?

 Turnover is often expensive for employers and it can have a negative impact on your organization’s morale.
-Calculating turnover can help HR professionals identify issues with a company’s culture, its recruiting and hiring processes, and other factors that impact staffing.
+Calculating turnover can help HR professionals identify issues with a company’s culture, recruiting and hiring processes, and other factors that impact staffing while at the same time, taking conscious culture to implement policies to improve these problems.

 The following strategies are ways in which employers can help reduce turnover: